Resolving transaction problems in the Resolution Center

 On the Resolution Center – Case details page, fill in your information and click Submit response.

-You receive a confirmation that your response has been sent to your trading partner.
+You receive a confirmation that we've sent your response to your trading partner.

 Keep communicating with your trading partner until you've resolved the case.

-To help us keep track of your communications, respond to the case only as indicated by the emails through the Resolution Center.
+To help us track your communications, respond to the case only through the Resolution Center.